sologenic/com-fs-order-model/MODEL.md

 - Associating items with specific organizations

 **Important Notes:**
-- The `InstanceID` field must match a valid identifier format
 - The `OrganizationID` must be a valid UUID format
 - The `UserID` field must match a valid identifier format